Idea-Pool/aws-testing/docs/testing-types/infrastructure-testing.md

 * **Snapshot tests** test the synthesized AWS CloudFormation template against a previously stored baseline template

 {: .important }
-In our sample stack, we will mostly implement fine-grained assertions for our CDK stack.
+In our sample stacks, we will mostly implement fine-grained assertions for our CDK stack.

 {: .more }
 You can visit the [Testing constructs](https://docs.aws.amazon.com/cdk/v2/guide/testing.html) page of AWS to learn more about the practices of the constructor testing.